-7. Discuss principles for effective, nonbiased assessment and treatment of multicultural children with speech sound disorders.
+7. Discuss principles for effective, nonbiased assessment and treatment of culturally and linguistically diverse children with speech sound disorders.

 8. Explain variables (e.g., language, sensory) related to speech development and performance.

 9. List and describe assessment procedures for children with speech sound disorders and demonstrate ability to interpret and apply this information to specific cases discussed in class.